alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

-As described in {{sm-algos}}, SM2 is actually a set of cryptographic algorithms including one key exchange protocol which defines methods such as key derivation function, etc. In this document, SM2 key exchange protocol is not introduced and SHALL NOT be used in the key exchange steps defined in
-{{kx}}.
-Implementations of this document MUST always conform to what TLSv1.3
-{{RFC8446}} and its successors require about the key derivation and related methods.
+As described in {{sm-algos}}, SM2 is actually a set of cryptographic algorithms including one key exchange protocol which defines methods such as key derivation function, etc. This document does not define an SM2 key exchange protocol, and an SM2 key exchange protocol SHALL NOT be used in the key exchange steps defined in {{kx}}.
+Implementations of this document MUST always conform to what TLSv1.3 {{RFC8446}} and its successors require about the key derivation and related methods.

 Cipher
 ------